Fat content of milk: United States

 In the U.S. and Canada, a blended mixture of milk and cream is called half and half.
 Half and half is usually sold in smaller packages and used for creaming coffee and similar uses.

 United Kingdom

 Three main varieties of milk by fat content are sold in the UK, skimmed, semi-skimmed and whole milk.
 Semi-skimmed is by far the most popular variety, accounting for 63% of all milk sales.
 Whole milk follows with 27% and then skimmed with 6%.
 Until 1 January 2008, milk with butterfat content outside the ranges defined by the European Commission could not legally be sold as milk.
 This included 1% milk, meaning varieties with 1% butterfat content could not be labelled as milk.
 Lobbying by Britain has allowed these other percentages to be sold as milk.
-Since the change in regulation, all major supermarkets have launched a 1% variety.
+After the change in regulation, all major supermarkets have launched a 1% variety, but production has largely ceased since the COVID-19 pandemic.